jychen74/Lab-SDS-Expiration-Tracker/README.md

 2. Click the custom menu on the top toolbar: **【🧪 SDS 系統管理】 -> 【⚙️ 初始化試算表欄位】**.
 3. **Grant Permission**: Google will pop up a security warning for the first run.
 Grant permissions by clicking:
    * **"Advanced"** -> **"Go to shared_Lab_SDS (unsafe)"** -> **"Allow"**.
-4. **Auto Create Folder**: After authorization, a prompt window will appear. **Leave the text box completely BLANK and click "OK"**.
-The system will automatically create a dedicated PDF storage folder in your Google Drive root directory.
+4. **Self-Healing Initialization**: After authorization, a prompt window will appear. **Leave the text box completely BLANK and click "OK"**.
+The system will automatically create a dedicated PDF storage folder in your Google Drive and set up the background custom configurations (`settings` sheet).

 #### Step 3: Deploy the Web Application